cpt-John/sales_demand_forecasting/README.md

 - Basic loading and cleaning of the data set
 - Useful plots and EDA
-- Hyper Modeling and Grid Search for fitting the best model
+- Hybrid Modeling and Grid Search for fitting the best model
 - A web app complete with front end and back end ready for deployment

 Use the `model.ipynb` to get started.